Thursday, November 10

 The gray fox, with its distinctive bushy tail and agile movements, can often be seen in wooded areas and even in some suburban landscapes.
 Groundhogs, or woodchucks, inhabit fields and meadows, where they dig extensive burrow systems for shelter and protection from predators.

 Mule deer can be spotted gracefully navigating the landscape in the more open terrains and grasslands, particularly in the western regions of the state.
-The rattlesnake, a well-known inhabitant of Oklahoma's rocky hills and plains, serves as an important predator in the ecosystem, though it is often misunderstood due to its potentially dangerous bite.
+The rattlesnake, a well-known inhabitant of Oklahoma's rocky hills and plains, serves as a vital predator in the ecosystem.
+However, it is often misunderstood due to its potentially venomous bite.

-Skunks, with their characteristic black-and-white coloring, can be found in a variety of environments, from forests to urban areas, and are often active during the evening and nighttime hours.
+Skunks, with their distinctive black-and-white coloring, can be found in a variety of environments, ranging from forests to urban areas, and are often most active during evening and nighttime hours.
 Lastly, the white-tailed deer, a common sight across Oklahoma, thrives in both rural and urban settings.
 They are known for their agility and striking appearance.
 Together, these animals contribute to the rich biodiversity that characterizes Oklahoma's natural landscape.

-9. Oklahoma can get very hot and cold depending on the time of year.
+9. Oklahoma experiences significant temperature fluctuations, ranging from very hot to very cold, depending on the time of year.
 The hottest temperature recorded in Oklahoma was 120 degrees Fahrenheit in Alva, Oklahoma, on July 18, 1936.
 The coldest temperature ever recorded in Oklahoma was -31 degrees (31 degrees below zero) Fahrenheit in Nowata, Oklahoma, on February 10, 2011.

 Facts about Oklahoma